djoudi/iDempiereTheme/CONTRIBUTING.md

-﻿# Contributing to *IDempiere theme plugin*
+﻿# Contributing to *idempiere theme plugin*

 ## Introduction

-### Welcome to project IDempiere theme plugin!
+### Welcome to project idempiere theme plugin!

->Thank you for considering a contribution to *IDempiere theme plugin*.
+>Thank you for considering a contribution to *idempiere theme plugin*.
 Your support of this project will assist the broader open source community as we strive to provide tools and information leading to better license compliance, acknowledgment of intellectual property rights, and reduction of vulnerabilities in our code.

 # Contribution Guidelines